redis/redis/README.md

 You can use `make PREFIX=/some/other/directory install` if you wish to use a different destination.

-Make install will just install binaries in your system, but will not configure init scripts and configuration files in the appropriate place.
-This is not needed if you want just to play a bit with Redis, but if you are installing it the proper way for a production system, we have a script doing this for Ubuntu and Debian systems:
+`make install` will just install binaries in your system, but will not configure init scripts and configuration files in the appropriate place.
+This is not needed if you want just to play a bit with Redis, but if you are installing it the proper way for a production system, we have a script doing this in Ubuntu and Debian systems:

     % cd utils
     % ./install_server.sh